felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 ## Just Eat

-To receive Just Eat orders in iKentoo, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.
+To receive Just Eat orders in Lightspeed, you first need to connect Just Eat Flyt Bridge, an app included in your HubRise subscription.

 To correctly receive your orders, specify the following values in the Just Eat Flyt Bridge configuration page.